The ESSnuSB design study: overview and future prospects: Future Developments

-A transfer line will be designed for the secondary particles -- composed of hadrons (nucleons, pions and a small fraction of kaons) -- exiting the R\&D target station; the pions will be lead into a straight part of the \lenustorm{} racetrack ring in which pions will decay through the process $\pi^+ \rightarrow \mu^+ + \nu_\mu$ (or its charged conjugate version for $\pi^-$ mode of operation) to produce additional muons.
-The bend at the end of the straight section will be designed to kinematically select muons\footnote{Coming from the decay of pions, muons will have a lower average momentum, making the kinematical selection possible even though the two particles have similar masses.} to keep them in the ring, while pions will be lead into the beam dump.
+A transfer line will be designed for the secondary particles---composed of hadrons (nucleons, pions and a small fraction of kaons) and their decay products composed mostly of muons and neutrinos---exiting the R\&D target station; the pions will be led into a straight part of the \lenustorm{} racetrack ring in which pions will decay through the process $\pi^+ \rightarrow \mu^+ + \nu_\mu$ (or its charged conjugate version for $\pi^-$ mode of operation) to produce additional muons.
+The bend at the end of the straight section will be designed to kinematically select muons to keep them in the ring (coming from the decay of pions, muons will have a lower average momentum, making the kinematical selection possible even though the two particles have similar masses), while pions will be lead into the beam dump.
 The circulating muons will gradually decay through the process $\mu^+ \rightarrow e^+ + \nu_e + \overline{\nu}_\mu$ (or its charged conjugate version for $\pi^- / \mu^-$ mode); decays occurring in the straight section will produce a neutrino beam containing equal parts muon and electron neutrinos (with additional muon neutrinos coming from the pion decay in the first straight portion of the ring during the filling).
 This beam will have a significant $\nu_e$ (or $\overline{\nu}_e$) component which will be used to measure the electron (anti)neutrino interaction cross-section.